NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

 - [NLOjet++](http://www.desy.de/~znagy/Site/NLOJet++.html) (4.1.3-patched
    from [this link](https://fastnlo.hepforge.org/code/other/nlojet++-4.1.3-patched.tar.gz))

-A conda recipe is available to build most of othese packages.
+A conda recipe is available to build most of these packages.
-To use this, start by creating an environement:
+To use this, start by creating an environment:
 ```
 conda create fastnlo
 conda activate fastnlo